thomasyang44/sko-tech-academy/docs/client-onboarding/co-deploy-integrate.md

 <a name="deploy-integrate-7"></a>
 ??? note summary "Expand to view"

+    !!! warning
+        There is a defect in CP4BA 21.0.3 IF008 affecting Case/BAI, events from Case are not emitted.
+If you are building dashboards make sure these work with preloaded data and don't depend on something you've added to the Case solution.
+Process events are unaffected.

     ### 7.2 Create and configure goals
     <a name="deploy-integrate-72"></a>
     ??? note summary "Expand to view"